axentix/axentix/README.md

 Axentix is a framework mixing fully customizable components & utility-first classes, leaving the design choice to the developer.

 ![top image](./top.png)

+# Why Axentix

+- **Easy to custom** : Add your own color to the palette and its 9 variants will be generated.
+Every component comes with CSS Variables making you able to custom each of them.

+- **Fast to learn, read and write** : You won't be lost between frameworks, Axentix's class names are easy to read, write and learn.
+If you already used Bootstrap or TailwindCSS, you already know a plenty of them.

+- **Design choice to the developer** : The framework is focused on the developer experience and lets them choose their design by implementing easy to custom components & utility-first classes

+- **Easiest grid system** : Axentix is the first framework using the css grid feature to create its grid system, making it the most advanced as easy to use grid system.

+- **Themeable** : The integrated Theme Switcher handles natively dark mode and custom user theme.

+- **Google accessibility-friendly color palette** : The integrated color palette of **130+ colors** automatically generates lighten and darken variants.
+Setting them on any element will choose the best text-color depending on the google requirements.

+- **Growing ecosystem** : Axentix comes with [its friends](https://github.com/axentix), Neu-Axentix implementing neumorphism design, a VSCode extension and its code snippets, Vue-Axentix and its VueJS components and more are incoming.

+- **Zero dependencies** : No dependencies means freedom.

 ## Quickstart